Global Economic Governance

 Key Takeaways

-- Informal groups like the G20 and G7 play a crucial role in coordinating policy responses during crises.
+- Informal political forums like the G20 and G7 play a vital role in setting the high-level agenda for global financial stability.

-- Effectiveness relies on voluntary cooperation among sovereign nations, as there is no single global "government."
+- Governance structures rely on the voluntary cooperation of sovereign nations, as no single global enforcement authority exists.

 How Global Economic Governance Works